pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 and this is not quite what was intended.

-- For those who do not know the significance of a "do" statement in macro definitions, I'll explain it in one of the following articles.
+- For those who do not know the significance of a `do` statement in macro definitions, I'll explain it in one of the following articles.

 Here the usage of macros does not save you much typing -- you must still invoke `MOVE_BYTE` manually 64 times.